-Self-advocacy is the ability to articulate one's needs and make informed decisions about the support necessary to meet those needs.
+Self-advocacy is the ability to articulate one’s needs and make informed decisions about the support necessary to meet those needs.
 It requires four important elements: knowledge of self, knowledge of rights, communication skills, and leadership skills.
-For individuals with one or more disabilities, including deaf individuals, an increase in self-advocacy skills contributes to an increased quality of life, sense of agency, and overall well-being.
+For people with one or more disabilities, including deaf people, an increase in self-advocacy skills contributes to an increased quality of life, sense of agency, and overall well-being.

 Note: The website for deafselfadvocacy.org has been taken down since the infographic was created, and the image has not been updated.
 The full resources now reflect an updated link: www.interpretereducation.org/deaf-self-advocacy.